Azhar190238/ThoughtLearn_Blogs_client/README.md

 npm packages:
  I am using here three packages like;

-1) Table used: React-table-library used in featured  blog page
+1) Table used: React-data-table used in featured  blog page npm i react-data-table-component
-2)
+2) Use the Framer Motion on the home page for specific (Recent blog section) npm install framer-motion

- 1) React-simple-typewriter (Which used in banner header) npm i react-simple-typewriter
+3) React-simple-typewriter (Which used in banner header) npm i react-simple-typewriter

- 2) React Tooltip (Which used in log out button) npm install react-tooltip
+ 4) React Tooltip (Which used in log out button) npm install react-tooltip

 3